carlosbasto/shakespeare-language-model/README.md

 **Introduction**: Explore fine-tuning pre-trained models to excel in specific tasks.

 - **Key Concepts**:
-  - Understanding Fine-Tuning: Learn its significance in machine learning.
+  - Understanding Fine-Tuning: Learn its significance in Artificial Intelligence.
   - Defining the Fine-Tuning Task: Focus on language style transfer to Shakespearean English.
   - Implementing LoRA: Step-by-step guide using PyTorch.
   - Deploying the Fine-Tuning Workflow: Deploy the fine-tuning workflow using SAP AI Core.